Trial Attorney, Tony Piccuta, Files Auto Defect Product Liability Lawsuit Against Toyota

 The Auto Defect Claims Alleged in the Product Liability Case

-The claims that were advanced in the auto product liability lawsuit allege that both Mercedes Benz and Toyota had defects in the vehicles that caused the client’s injuries.
-With respect to Mercedes Benz, the model vehicle had forward braking crash avoidance as a safety feature.
-However, this technology did not prevent the Mercedes from smashing into the back of the Lexus and causing the client substantial injuries.
+The claims that were advanced in the auto product liability lawsuit allege that both Toyota had defects in the vehicles that caused the client’s injuries.
+With respect to the SUV, the model vehicle had forward braking crash avoidance as a safety feature.
+However, this technology did not prevent the SUV from smashing into the back of the Lexus and causing the client substantial injuries.
 As a result, the forward braking crash avoidance technology was either not properly designed or properly implemented when the vehicle was made.
-As a result, it was a defective product and Mercedes is responsible because it put the defective vehicle on the road.
-If the safety feature had worked as intended and marketed, it would have stopped or slowed the Mercedes.
+As a result, it was a defective product and the SUV manufacturer is responsible because it put the defective vehicle on the road.
+If the safety feature had worked as intended and marketed, it would have stopped or slowed the SUV.
 The accident would have never happened or the force from the impact would have been reduced and the client would not have been severely injured.

 The claims against Toyota (makers of Lexus) allege that the driver seat of the client’s vehicle failed and collapsed backward.
 The failure of the seatback resulted in inadequate support for the client and caused the severe injuries he suffered.
 Had the seatback not failed, the client would not have sustained the trauma to his head and body that he did.
 The failure of the seatback resulted in catastrophic injuries because it deprived the client of the benefits of stopping his backward momentum in the rear-end collision.